gordonrix/maple/README.md

     conda install mamba -n base -c conda-forge

 Next, use mamba to create the environment that we need.
-If using mamba from the base environment, the default location is probably fine, but if using mamba within its own environment, the path to the environment should be specified.
-In this example, the default path prefix ~/miniconda3/envs is used, but please ensure this is the correct location:
+If using mamba within its own environment, the path to the environment should be specified with the `--prefix In this example, the default path prefix ~/miniconda3/envs is used, but please ensure this is the correct location:

     conda activate mambaEnv
     mamba env create --prefix ~/miniconda3/envs/maple --file requirements.yaml